ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-app-deploy.md

 View the **Push Commands** again, and modify the fourth command provided, ensuring the first tag is the one currently used on your machine:

-`docker tag cloud-platform-demo-app:latest 926803513772.dkr.ecr.us-west-1.amazonaws.com/cloud-platform-demo-app:latest`
+`docker tag my-app:latest 926803513772.dkr.ecr.us-west-1.amazonaws.com/my-app:latest`

 Finish by running the fifth command provided, to push the image to your repository.

-`docker push 926803513772.dkr.ecr.us-west-1.amazonaws.com/cloud-platform-demo-app:latest`
+`docker push 926803513772.dkr.ecr.us-west-1.amazonaws.com/my-app:latest`

-A quick refresh of ECR, and your image should now be displayed.
+The ECR does not allow unauthenticated pulls, to use the repo `aws ecr get-login` must be run first.
+For CircleCI, the AWS CLI tools must be installed as part of the build (sample images are described in https://github.com/ministryofjustice/cloud-platform-tools-image) and the AWS_ vars set in the build settings (https://circleci.com/gh/ministryofjustice/my-app/edit#env-vars)

 ## Configuring deployment files